keichi/keichi.dev/content/_index.md

 I also serve as a guest faculty at [Cybermedia Center](https://www.cmc.osaka-u.ac.jp/?lang=en), Osaka University.

-I received my Ph.D. in Information Science in 2019 at Osaka University, where I worked under the supervision of Prof. Shinji Shimojo and Prof. Susumu Date.
-Before starting my Ph.D. program, I received my Master’s degree in Information Science and Bachelor’s degree in Electronic and Information Engineering at Osaka University.
+I received my Ph.D. in Computer Science in 2019 at Osaka University, where I worked under the supervision of Prof. Shinji Shimojo and Prof. Susumu Date.
+Before starting my Ph.D. program, I received my Master’s degree in Computer Science and Bachelor’s degree in Electronics and Computer Engineering at Osaka University.

 My research mainly focuses on middleware for high-performance computing.
 In